TrellixVulnTeam/Orion-Connection-Software_GFG7/README.md

 # Orion-Connection-Software
 By: Ofek Harel

-The PC server for the Orion Connection Project.
+The PC side of the Orion Connection Project.